 Cardiff is a city that is located in South of Wales.
 The Cardiff Central railway station provides services national and regional.
 12.5 million passengers pass though the railway station every year.
 The Cardiff Airport provides services national and internationally, the airport is also the only international airport in Wales.
 The city has road links to the M4 Motorway and road links to the A48, A470 and A4232.
-The bus companies that operated in Cardiff is the Municipal Bus Company Cardiff Bus, NAT Group, and many other companies which provide regional or national routes.
+The bus companies that operated in Cardiff is the Municipal Bus Company Cardiff Bus, NAT Group, and many other companies which provide regional or national service.
 There is also a dedicated cycle lane and there are water taxis that are operated by Aquabus.

 Cardiff is the capital of Wales and is the largest city in Wales, with a current population (2016) of 361,468.
 The city of Cardiff is home to 4 castles.
 The Cardiff Castle, Castell Coch, St Fagans Castle and Bishop’s Palace, Llandaff.
 The city is also home to over 1,000 listed buildings, ranging from the castles mention before to houses and structures.
 The city has many cultural and recreational facilities.
 An example is the Wales Millennium Centre.
 The Millennium Centre hosted many perform arts ( though it is not the only one to hosts such arts, it is the most prominent of them all in the region), from opera, ballet, dance , comedy and musicals.
 The centre is also home to the BBC National Orchestra of Wales.
 The city has many parks ,for example there is the Roath Park and Bute Park.

 In conclusion, the city of Cardiff is a city that is rich with culture and has a abundance of recreational facilities, complemented with a vast and efficient transport system, the city of Cardiff is a place that is a city worth living for those who seek a lively place to live in.